 Helen Maria Keenan

 Helen is a multidisciplinary performer and theatre maker with a background in physical theatre, acting and dance.
 She graduated from a master’s degree in Dance Performance and Choreography in the UK in 2019, where she created a series of dance theatre pieces that focused on merging the mediums of text, dance and technology, with specific investigations into, and use of projection mapping and visual effects using interactive software such as Isadora.
+Helen has recently enjoyed returning to actor training and has recently graduated from a screen acting course with Bow Street Academy in 2021.

 Helen has a passion to create innovative, high octane performance that inspires, educates and excites, while interrogating and challenging the status quo, shining a light on both Irish history, and keeping on top of the pulse of social and political issues not only relating to Ireland alone, but the human condition as a collective.